NlGBOB/bloxd-scheduler/README.md

 2.  **Atomic Scheduling:** The primary scheduling function, `S.run()`, is nearly **atomic**.
 It simply adds a task to a map, an uninterruptible operation.
 The only cost is the function call itself.

-### The `del(tag)` System
+### The `stop(tag)` System
-When you call `S.del(tag)`, it does not iterate through and delete tasks.
+When you call `S.stop(tag)`, it does not iterate through and delete tasks.
 Instead, it performs a single, atomic operation that effectively "invalidates" them.
 Any future task that tries to run with that tag will see that the tag is invalid and will simply do nothing.

 This is an **O(1) operation**.
-It doesn't matter if you have one or one thousand tasks scheduled with the tag `'my_tag'`; calling `S.del('my_tag')` is a single, instantaneous operation, making it extremely efficient for cancelling multiple tag-sharing tasks.
+It doesn't matter if you have one or one thousand tasks scheduled with the tag `'my_tag'`; calling `S.stop('my_tag')` is a single, instantaneous operation, making it extremely efficient for cancelling multiple tag-sharing tasks.

 ---
 ## API Reference & Basic Examples